The State (newspaper): History

 In 2020, McClatchy filed for bankruptcy and was purchased by hedge fund, Chatham Asset Management for $312 million.

+On April 22, 2024 The State started printing Sunday, Wednesday and Friday only and delivering through the mail.

 Background

 Its news staff was a Pulitzer Prize finalist in general news reporting for its Hurricane Hugo coverage in 1989.
 Its cartoonist, Robert Ariail, was a Pulitzer finalist in 1995 and 2000.
-Reporter Gina Smith and current projects editor broke the Mark Sanford scandal story on June 24, 2009 when she interviewed Sanford at Atlanta Hartsfield Airport as he returned from Argentina.
+Reporter Gina Smith and current projects editor broke the Mark Sanford scandal story on June 24, 2009, when she interviewed Sanford at Atlanta Hartsfield Airport as he returned from Argentina.

 According to the newspaper's Web site, it has 440 full-time employees and another 31 who work part-time, not including an on-premises "McClatchy Customer Care Center for subscriber assistance."
 The State has a 260000 sqft building completed in 1988, 3 mi south of downtown.
+By 2021, the newsroom staff was estimated to be between 30-45 employees based on the bargaining unit size of "The State News Guild.
+McClatchy voluntarily recognized the union in April, 2021.

 In 2017, the McClatchy Company listed the State's Columbia headquarters building for sale for $17,000,000.
+The building was unoccupied beginning in 2020.
+In 2025, it was announced that the site would be converted to host 200 new rental properties.